 Instructions

-- Assemble tamales by spreading masa on soaked corn husks, adding pork filling, folding them up, and steaming for about 1-1¼ hours.
+- Assemble tamales by spreading masa on soaked husks, adding filling, folding them up, and steaming for 1 to 1¼ hours.

 - Cook Time: 90 minutes